 Image: Kayln’s Kitchen

 At first glance, it may seem that all the breakfast bakes, breakfast skillets, and breakfast bowls out there come with eggs at the forefront.
 But trust us, you can easily lose the eggs, keep the protein, and load up your skillet with veggies for the same effect.

 There’s one food, and one food alone, that most of us will never grow tired of: Cereal.

 It doesn't matter which meal it is — breakfast, lunch, or dinner — it seems downing a bowl of cereal is always a good idea.
 And while we hope these keto recipes have given you some tasty ideas to work into your weekly meal plan, we'd be lying if we said we didn't have a favorite.

-When it comes to our favorite low-carb breakfast — eggless or otherwise — it's always a bowl of Cereal School.
+When it comes to our favorite low-carb breakfast — eggless or otherwise — it's always a bowl of Schoolyard Snacks.
 Made with just one gram of carbs and absolutely zero sugar, it's the perfect keto breakfast.